Marine Worms, Pacific Northwest

 There are all kinds of marine worms, some are harmless, some are beautiful and some can sting with powerful toxins.

-Phylum platyhelminthes are the flat worms.
+Phylum Platyhelminthes are the flatworms.
 These are among the simplest of animals, consisting of essentially a flattened tube of muscle and a simple digestive system with a single opening that serves as both mouth and anus.
 It has no true body cavity, nor does it have the distinct body segments that characterize more complex worms.
 The vast majority of species in this phylum are parasites.
+Flatworms are also the most beautiful worms in the marine environment.

 The ribbon marine worms are slightly more complex.
 While they also have a flattened shape, they have a one-way digestive system with separate mouth and anus and a simple blood vascular system.
 Ribbon Worms are carnivores that prowl the bottom for prey.